Owen Miller Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 17th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Pirates have a 4.25 team ERA that ranks 17th across all MLB pitching staffs.
+- The Pirates' 4.25 team ERA ranks 17th among all league pitching staffs.

-- Pirates pitchers combine to allow the first-fewest home runs in baseball (78 total, one per game).
+- Pirates pitchers combine to give up 78 home runs (one per game), the first-fewest in the league.

-- Bido (0-1) gets the starting nod for the Pirates in his fourth start of the season.
-He has a 3.45 ERA in 15 2/3 innings pitched, with 18 strikeouts.
+- Oviedo makes the start for the Pirates, his 17th of the season.
+He is 3-8 with a 4.06 ERA and 80 strikeouts in 88 2/3 innings pitched.

-- The righty last pitched on Saturday against the Miami Marlins, when he went 5 2/3 innings, allowing two earned runs while giving up nine hits.
+- In his last appearance on Sunday, the righty went seven innings against the Miami Marlins, giving up one earned run while surrendering six hits.

-- The 27-year-old has a 3.45 ERA and 10.3 strikeouts per nine innings across three games this season, while allowing a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.